Some of my favorite vegan pantry essentials that I keep stocked. These list includes shelf-stable ingredients, pantry staples and a few freezer items

 Here is my list of vegan essentials, in no particular order:

 1) Nuts and Seeds

-Even without quarantine, I am always fanatic about having nuts in the house.
+At any given time, you will always see some kind of nuts in my pantry.
+I am always fanatic about having nuts in the house.
 They have so much nutrition that all vegans need.

 Some nuts that I couldn’t include in the image are sunflower seeds, pumpkin seeds, hazelnuts and Brazilian nuts